 - Students learn how to analyze data and present their findings

-- All programs meet all 8 SEP’s and several CCC’s, and are aligned to NGSS.
+- All programs meet all 8 SEP’s, several CCC’s, and are aligned to NGSS.

 Through our programs, students experience firsthand the basic scientific method that informs and guides cutting edge research in every branch of science.